 Literally ‘high speed train’, the TGVs are very fast and comfortable train sets.
 Some of the newer examples of the class are double-deckers.
 Up to four bicycles are carried on certain TGV services: Atlantique (except Duplex trains), part of TGV Nord, and part of TGV Est.

 A few words of warning though: tandems and recumbents (these are almost unknown in France), are only officially carried in trains with guards vans, which are now rare.
 They do seem to be tolerated elsewhere, although space can be tight.

 When travelling on bike-carrying TGVs you will need to reserve bike places.
-Not only are there only eight places available on each train, but the bikes block four additional seats that can be used by travellers without reserved tickets, of whom there can be quite a few.
+Not only are there typically only four places available on each train, but the bikes block four part-time seats that can be used by travellers without reserved tickets, of whom there can be quite a few.
 They are unlikely to give up their seats unless you can wave a reservation under their noses.

 There is another class of TGV, the iDTGV which can only be booked online and offers cheaper fares than the conventional TGV trains.
 It appears to be aimed at the student market, but there are no age limits.
 This offers three types of accommodation: iDZap, iDZen and iDNight in the usual two classes: first and second class. iDZap is intended as an area where you get to know your fellow passengers.
 Probably a good place to pick up French chat up lines. iDZen is the public library area.
 Nobody speaks and you can read Candide in peace. iDNight is an overnight or a late in the day train and appears to be a moving disco and bar running more slowly than a conventional TGV.
 It sounds like a vision of Hell.
 However these trains cost about half the price of their conventional equivalents.
 There is, however, a major snag for the cyclist.
 These trains do not take bicycles unless they are bagged in a similar manner to the Eurostar trains, and you can only take two pieces of luggage on board, which sounds like a recipe for inventive packing.